 - Suspiciously Similar Substitute: Of Yuuki Terumi.
 Hazama even calls him as such in Episode RWBY.

-- Token Evil Teammate: Of the UNIB characters that appeared in Episode Mode.
+- Token Evil Teammate: Of the UNIB characters that appeared in the first Episode Mode.
 During the episode for his franchise, he actively fights Hyde, stating he doesn't care about going back to his own world and would rather stay in the Phantom Field forever.

 - Wild Card: In comparison to the other characters, Carmine has no specific ties to any organization which makes his addition to the roster a puzzling one in a story stand-point as he doesn't get along with others at all.
 Whereas Gordeau is at least amicable and isn't too involved with the Night Blade and is on edge against Licht Kreis, Carmine feels nothing but contempt for large groups.
 He even outright states he hates groups and prefers to fight by himself.